accuser/svelte-plausible-analytics/README.md

 <slot />
 ```

-Set custom properties in the `pageviewprops` Svelte prop on the `<PlausibleAnalytics />` component. *Beware race conditions and take note of when `<PlausibleAnalytics />` is mounted.*
+Set custom properties in the `pageviewProps` Svelte prop on the `<PlausibleAnalytics />` component. *Beware hydration race conditions and take note when `<PlausibleAnalytics />` is mounted.
+Especially with SSG.*

 The Plausible-required `event-` prefix can be omitted.
-Eg. `<PlausibleAnalytics pageviewprops={{"my-fancy-prop": "a value"}} />` becomes `<script src="https://plausible.io/js/script.pageview-props.js" event-my-fancy-prop"="a value"></script>`.
+Eg. `<PlausibleAnalytics pageviewProps={{"my-fancy-prop": "a value"}} />` becomes `<script src="https://plausible.io/js/script.pageview-props.js" event-my-fancy-prop"="a value"></script>`.

-*Note*: as per the Plausible documentation, up to 30 custom properties can be included alongside a pageview by adding multiple attributes.
+*Note*: as per the [Plausible documentation](https://plausible.io/docs/custom-props/introduction#limits), up to 30 custom properties can be included alongside a pageview by adding multiple attributes.

 ### Track analytics events: